krismuniz/bori/README.md

 npm link
 ```

-## Uninstall
+## How to Uninstall

-Just unlink the project from your global npm modules.
+Unlink to uninstall.

 ```shell
 # to uninstall